CoreRP-Git/Core2.0BizIMG/README.md

-# Business Logos for roleplay services/businesses
+# Business Logos for Roleplay Services / Businesses

-# A few is for norwegian-servers also will at some point be added a few customs one that resides on the norwegian small non wl server named "Plaza Rollespill"
+A selection of logos for roleplay services and businesses.
+Some of these are designed specifically for Norwegian servers, while others are more generic and could fit any roleplay community.

+Note:

+Most logos here are custom-made, But some are generic placeholders.